• Skip to main content

 Can you freeze stewed pears?

 Yes you can.
-To freeze wait until the pears a completely cool, then store in their stewing liquid in an airtight container in the freezer for up to three months.
+To freeze wait until the pears a completely cool, then store them in their stewing liquid in an airtight container in the freezer for up to three months.

 Looking for more fabulous pear recipes?
 Why not try making my pear compote, pear ice cream or pear crumble.
 Delicious!